-Eunhye Kim Hess is an instructor of Korean in the Modern Languages Department at the University of Central Oklahoma.
-She received her dual bachelor's degrees in English Education and Education at Ewha Womans University in Seoul, Korea.
-Currently, she is pursuing her doctorate degree in Applied Linguistics at Oklahoma State University.
+Eunhye Kim Hess teaches Korean at the Department of Modern Languages, Literatures and Cultural Studies.
+She received her dual bachelor's degrees in English education and education at Ewha Woman's University in Seoul, Korea.
+Currently, she is a Ph.D. candidate at Oklahoma State University.
 She has extensive teaching experience in English as a foreign/second language and Korean as a foreign language.
-Her research interests include usage-based approach in language learning, discourse analysis, and cultural studies.
+Her research interests include cognitive linguistics, discourse analysis and cultural studies.

 Education and Certifications

-Ph.D. (in progress) Applied Linguistics, Oklahoma State University
+- Ph.D.
+(ABD).
+Applied Linguistics, Oklahoma State University

 Honors and Awards